nebielm/buy_-_sell/README.md

 ## Usage

-### Creating a Listing
+### Creating a Post
 1. **Sign up** or **Log in** to your account.
-2. Navigate to the "Create Listing" page.
+2. Navigate to the "Create Post" page.
 3. Fill in the item details, upload images, and set a price.
 4. Submit the form to post your listing.

 ### Browsing and Purchasing Items
-1. Browse the listings on the homepage or use the search function to find specific items.
+1. Browse the posts on the homepage or use the search function to find specific items.
 2. Click on an item to view details.
 3. If interested, contact the seller or proceed to purchase directly through the platform.